HaithamLeo/accessibility-ui/README.md

 ---

-Empower everyone to navigate your site comfortably with accessibilityUI—no setup required.
+Empower everyone to navigate your site comfortably with @rihal/accessibility-ui—no setup required.